Ramona Sakiestewa

-Ramona Sakiestewa (born 1948) is a contemporary Hopi Native American artist who lives and works in Santa Fe, New Mexico.
-Sakiestewa is renowned for her tapestries, works on paper, public art, and architectural installations.
+Ramona Sakiestewa (born 1948) is a Hopi Native American contemporary artist, who lives in Santa Fe, New Mexico.
+Sakiestewa is renowned for her tapestries, printmaking, works on paper, public art, and architectural installations.

 Early life and education

-Sakiestewa was born in Albuquerque, NM to a Hopi father and German-English-Irish mother.
-She studied at Verde Valley School Sedona, Arizona, Santa Fe Prep, Santa Fe, NM.
-To further her understanding of design and color, Sakiestewa traveled to New York City in the late 1960s to study at the School of Visual Arts.
-She then returned to the Southwest, where she took a job as an arts administrator at Santa Fe's Museum of New Mexico.
+Ramona Sakiestewa was born on May 25, 1948, in Albuquerque, New Mexico, to a Hopi father and German-English-Irish mother.
+She studied at Verde Valley School in Sedona, Arizona, and Santa Fe Prep in Santa Fe, New Mexico.
+To further her understanding of design and color, Sakiestewa traveled to New York City in 1966, to study at the School of Visual Arts.

+After she returned to the Southwest, where she took a job as an arts administrator at Santa Fe's Museum of New Mexico.

 Career

 Early career

 Sakiestewa is a self-taught weaver using prehistoric Pueblo techniques from the American Southwest.
 Her early work employed hand spun and hand dyed yarns.
 She researched native plant dyes of the Americas along with developing and reproducing cochineal and indigo dyeing techniques.
 She adapted traditional upright continuous warp weaving methods to horizontal floor loom weaving.
 In 1981 Sakiestewa opened her weaving studio, Ramona Sakiestewa Ltd., weaving one-of-a-kind tapestries full-time.

 Sakiestewa's earliest weavings were simple banded floor rugs in the classic Pueblo style with a contemporary palette.
 She taught herself by reading books and with the help of a few generous acquaintances.
 She mastered techniques for dyeing yarn and began showing her work at Santa Fe Indian Market.
 Sakiestewa's preferred tapestry size was 50" x 70" inches.
 Her imagery remains abstract—the style that comes most naturally, she says, and captures the essence of her subject, whether inspired by ritual objects, ceremony, or the landscape of the Southwest.